aabbtree77/tensors/index.md

     <div style="font-size: 1rem; margin-top: 1rem; margin-bottom: 1rem;">Last Update: April 12, 2025</div>
 </div>

-Donn G. Shankland shows how to define tensor fields and their spin content.
-He provides a higher-spin field theory alternative to the Fierz - Pauli, Bargmann - Wigner, Gelfand, Joos - Weinberg - Jefferey - Ahluwalia, and other formalisms.
-A serious advantage of Shankland's theory is that it does not mix tensors and spinors with matrices and group theory.
+Donn G. Shankland presents a method for defining the spin content of a physical field.

 ## Defining a Tensor

 A tensor is anything that transforms like a tensor, see e.g. [Kay (1988)](https://kishorekoduvayur.wordpress.com/wp-content/uploads/2017/12/schaums-tensor-calculus-238.pdf).
-The main thing about tensors is that one must unlearn linear and multilinear algebra.
-One must forget about column and row vectors, transposes, matrices, Kronecker products, differential forms, nabla (vector analysis), Fourier analysis/special functions, Lie algebras...
-It demands quite a backtracking.
+It is healthy to forget about column and row vectors, transposes, matrices, Kronecker products, differential forms, nabla (vector analysis), Fourier, Lie...

-Instead of columns and rows, we have contravariant and covariant indices connected with the index raising with the metric tensor.

 The metric tensor is a quadratic form for the infinitesimal displacements.
-One can also see it as something that takes two vectors and outputs a number.
-Moreover, it is the structure with two vector slots.
-Setting one slot to a vector and leaving the other empty produces a covector, i.e. the ability to lower the index.
+Moreover, it is a structure with two vector slots.
+Setting one slot to a vector and leaving the other empty produces a covector.
+This is how contravariance and covariance arise - they are tied to the metric.

-Another very tricky moment is that one can compose tensors with non-tensors to obtain new tensors.
-Nobody knows what these primitives are as they come from different places: $\Box$, $\epsilon_{ijkl}$, $\sigma_{i}$, $\gamma_{i}$, $p_{\alpha}$, $\partial_{ij}$, $A_{i}$, $\Gamma_{ijk}$... including spinors, spin connections, tetrads, projection operators, currents, Lie algebra generators, gauge fields.
-[G. B. Gurevich (1964)](https://archive.org/details/bwb_KS-459-263) and [P. Cvitanovic (2008)](https://birdtracks.eu/PUPlink.htm) may shed some dim light here.
+A very tricky moment is that one can compose tensors with non-tensors to obtain new tensors.
+Composing tensors can also lead to a non-tensor (a partial derivative of a vector is not a tensor).

+The tensor universe is not well-defined.
+Nobody knows what its primitives are as they come from different places: $\Box$, $\epsilon_{ijkl}$, $\sigma_{i}$, $\gamma_{i}$, $p_{\alpha}$, $\partial_{ij}$, $A_{i}$, $\Gamma_{ijk}$... including spinors, spin connections, tetrads, projection operators, currents, Lie algebra generators, gauge fields.
+[G. B. Gurevich (1964)](https://archive.org/details/bwb_KS-459-263) and [P. Cvitanovic (2008)](https://birdtracks.eu/PUPlink.htm) may shed some very dim light here.

-A canonical example is a partial derivative of a vector.
-Both are tensors (vectors), but the application of the former to the latter is not a tensor, see [Kay (1988)](https://kishorekoduvayur.wordpress.com/wp-content/uploads/2017/12/schaums-tensor-calculus-238.pdf).
+What a mess.

 ## [Never Mind the Kronecker](https://www.amazon.com/Never-Mind-Beethoven-Vol-1/dp/B00008ENM4)

-Unlearning is essential.
-Reductionism to matrices is counter-productive.
+There is certain unlearning/backtracking needed, e.g. direct reductionism to matrices can be counter-productive.

 It is tempting to define a tensor as a weighted sum of the Kronecker product of vectors: